COLA508/Lafvin_Smart_Home-UsingTutorials/docs/source/installing_arduino_ide.rst

    - The Arduino IDE version will be updated over time.
 To ensure compatibility with the system, it is recommended that you choose the latest official version when downloading.

 - 3. Double click the ``arduino-ide_xxxx.exe`` file to run the downloaded file.
-- 4.Read the License Agreement and agree it.
+- 4. Read the License Agreement and agree it.

    .. image:: _static/Install_Arduino_IDE_2.png